cap-js-community/mtx-tool/docs/service-manager/index.md

 ## Downtime Free Credential Rotation

-It is recommended to do credential rotation on a regular basis for security reasons.
 Especially in productive environments, it is necessary to perform the rotation in a downtime free manner to ensure business continuity.
 The following procedure describes a pattern which can be applied to rotate credentials best which are stored in bindings managed by Service Manager:

 1) _Create new bindings_: Use